The Last Warrior: Root of Evil: Box office

 In the first week of distribution, the film grossed a whole billion rubles at the box office, and according to preliminary forecasts of Igromania magazine, the film has a chance to bypass the fees of the previous part and collect two billion rubles for the entire rental period.
 By the end of January 2021, the film was able to overcome the bar of two billion rubles, which is twenty-six and a half million dollars.

-Sequels
+Sequel

 Filming for a sequel known as The Last Warrior: A Messenger of Darkness was held in the suburbs of Moscow and in the town of Barvikha.
 Filming for the film took place in the fall of 2019 and the film is scheduled for release in 2022.
 The film is directed by Dmitriy Dyachenko (director of previous films) produced by Eduard Iloyan, Marina Zhigalova-Ozkan and Vitaliy Shlyappo, according to a script written by Dimitriy Yan and Pavel Danilov, starring Viktor Khorinyak.